vivianknee/FastPages/_pages/01vocab.md

             <li>Dictionaries, think of {} curly braces, are a way of grouping data into in key-value relationships</li>
         </ul>
     </li>
+    <li>Concatenation: the operation of joining two strings together </li>
 </ul>

 **Linux/Ubuntu Commmands**